 It was nearly spring—so they said—but California was dragging its feet against the change of season.
 The day was bright, yet the sunshine was no match for the chill that snapped in the air.
-The hills of Sonoma were verdant outside the car window, striking against the blue of the sky, and well-ordered rows of bare vine stretched across the valley as we sped through wine country, then turned down the drive of Cline Cellars.
+The hills of Sonoma were verdant outside the car window, striking against the blue of the sky, and well-ordered rows of bare vine stretched across the valley as we sped through wine country, towards Cline Cellars.

 A white, plantation-style house rose before us, with ornate scrolls and a hardwood wrap-around porch.
-The lawn beside it was full of picnic tables and merry families uncorking new bottles.
-Weeping willows draped long, green locks just above our heads, and beautiful gazebos overlooked the ponds and the sprawling grounds.
+The lawn beside it was full of picnic tables and merry families uncorking bottles.
+Weeping willows draped trailing locks above our heads, and gazebos overlooked the ponds and the sprawling grounds.

-I was told there was a clubhouse nearby where members did their tastings, but we were not members, so we made our way inside the main house, where the party was already going strong.
-People were crowded around the bar, lifting glasses nearly elbow-to-elbow in happy camaraderie.
-We joined them, and stood four-deep at the oak counter, while our Sommelier explained the notes in the various wines to our group and gave her recommends, amidst the happy chaos and conversation of the mingling and merging of groups.
+There was a clubhouse nearby where members did their tastings, but we were an of-the-people crew this day, so we made our way inside the main house, where the party was already going strong, and people were crowded around the bar, lifting glasses nearly elbow-to-elbow in happy camaraderie.
+We joined them, and stood four-deep at the oak counter, while our Sommelier explained the notes in the various wines and gave her recommends to our group, over the cheery chaos.

-Cline was known for its Zinfandel, so I scanned the twenty-two options on the wine list, and made a plan, starting with Pinot Gris, which held accents of fresh pear, then continued on my fruit kick with a Champagne—though, of course they weren't calling it that—a blend of Chardonnay and Pinot Noir with refreshing notes of apple and lemon that harkened to spring.
+Cline was known for its Zinfandel, so I scanned the twenty-two options on the wine list, and made a plan towards that end, starting with Pinot Gris, which held delightfully crisp accents of fresh pear.
+I then continued my fruit kick with a Champagne—though, of course, they weren't calling it that—a blend of Chardonnay and Pinot Noir with refreshing notes of apple and lemon that harkened to spring.
 At this point, my friends pointed out to me that I was lagging a glass behind, so I caught up quickly, and had I not kept notes, the rest of the tasting would have been lost in a blissful blur.

-I moved to reds, and had a Pinot Noir with a rich color and sweet floral undertones, mixed with dark chocolate.
-From there, I jumped to a Syrah that was off-list, which had a bit too much tannin for my taste, and then to a wine called Cashmere Black Magic, that had the prettiest color I'd ever seen in a glass, and lovely nuanced layers that unfolded endlessly.
-I sipped this one slowly, since it was my last, and raved so much about its good flavor, that my friend beside me grumbled for a tasting of my tasting which I thought was in bad taste.
+I moved to reds, and had a Pinot Noir with a rich color and sweet floral undertones, mixed with dark chocolate, and from there jumped to a Syrah that was off-list—which had a bit too much tannin for my taste—and then to a wine called Cashmere Black Magic, that was the prettiest color I'd ever seen in a glass, with lovely nuanced layers that unfolded endlessly.
+I sipped this one slowly, since it was my last, and raved so much about its flavor that my friend beside me grumbled for a tasting of my tasting, which I thought was in bad taste.

-Our server, who I was liking better every minute, told me with a wink that she had only counted four tastings for me, and not being one to protest generosity, I asked her to pour her choice for my fifth.
+Our server, who was growing on me by the minute, told me with a wink that she had only counted four tastings for me, and not being one to protest generosity, I asked her to pour her choice for my fifth.
 She filled my glass with the Heritage Zinfandel, which was a spicy, robust blend of grapes from three vineyards, some of which boasted the oldest vines in California.

 "How long does it take them?"
 One of our party asked.

-"About three days," he replied, and opened his mouth to continue.
+"About three days," he replied, turning to continue.

 "How many sheep?"
 I interjected.